jasongauvin/GAUVIN_JASON/README.md

 ## Project setup

 First you need to created your `.env` file (you can use the .env.dist file).
+You will placed at the root of your project : `public.pem` and `private.pem`

 ```sh
   docker-compose up --build